 Place the cooled loaf or slices of banana bread in an airtight container.
 Store at room temperature for 3 or 4 days, or in the fridge for up to 1 week.

 Yes, banana bread freezes very well.
-Wrap the loaf or individual slices in plastic or aluminum foil and freeze for up to 3 months.
+Wrap the loaf or individual slices in plastic or aluminum foil and freeze in a ziplock bag for up to 3 months.

 As always, I love seeing your creations and hearing from you!
 If you try the recipe for this Sourdough Walnut Banana Bread, please leave a review or share your creation with me on social media!
 You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!